JohanVanslembrouck/corolib/reading/CORBA-AMI.md

 The application may use an array of remote objects, an array of callback objects, and a counter to count how many objects have replied.

+C# uses another approach in which the callback function will be invoked on a separate thread.
+The main thread will have to check if the callback function has already been executed.
+One way is to use a variable that is set by the callback function and checked 'polled' by the main thread.
+Another way is to use a semaphore: the main application can wait on a semaphore that is set in the callback function.

 This section only gave a very high-level introduction to AMI.
 The reader is referred to [Schmidt et al.] for more information on CORBA AMI.

 ## C++ coroutines

-Using C++ coroutines, we can rewrite the example as follows:
+Using C++ coroutines (in corolib), we can rewrite the example as follows:

 	async_task<int> coroutine1 {